istio/istio.io/content/docs/concepts/security/index.md

 The Istio controller (Pilot) watches the config store.
 Upon any policy changes, it translates the new policy to appropriate configuration that tells the Envoy sidecar proxy how to perform the required authentication mechanisms.
-It may also fetch the public key and attach to the configuration for JWT validation, or provides the path to the keys and certificates that are managed and installed to the application pod by Istio system for mutual TLS (see more in “PKI and identity” section).
+It may also fetch the public key and attach to the configuration for JWT validation, or provides the path to the keys and certificates that are managed and installed to the application pod by Istio system for mutual TLS (see more in "PKI and identity” section).
 Configurations are sent to the targeted endpoints asynchronously.
 Once the proxy receives the configuration, the new authentication requirement takes effect immediately on that pod.